So you want to get into web development, and you keep hearing about “front-end” and “back-end” positions.

 We’ve just opened up the Boot.dev Blog to public contributions!
 We’re really excited to see all the great stories that our readers and students will create.

-In today’s modern, fast-paced world, we look to StackOverflow and Reddit to answer all our computer science questions.
+In today’s modern, fast-paced world, we look to StackOverflow, Reddit, and hands-on courses to learn about computer science.

 Learning how to get into computer science can be a daunting task.
 There are so many career paths down which a computer education can take you, so many programming languages to master, and so many skills to learn.